iblacksand/BPM/README.md

 This will collect data for 30 seconds with a frequency of 20 Hz using port `COM4`.

 If you ever need to quit, you can use <kbd>CTRL+C</kbd>.

+## Examples

+Examples have been provided.
+To load test data, use `examples/test.m', and change the `data` variable in line 3 to the data file you want to analyze.